ngotacoding/stock_data_visualization/README.md

 6. Plotting GameStop Stock Graph

 ## Lessons Learnt
-- The project illustrates the process of data extraction using APIs and webscraping and using the data extracted to create pandas dataframes.
-You also learn operations on datasets using pandas.
+- The project illustrates the process of data extraction using APIs and webscraping, using the data extracted to create pandas dataframes, and operations on datasets using pandas.
-- The project shows hands-on implementation of functions in data science projects some situations where functional programming is used in data science tasks.
+- The project shows hands-on implementation of functions in data science projects including a sample situation where functional programming is used in a data science task.
 - The project introduces matplotlib and plotly libraries for data visualization.
-You learn to make hasten the process of making graphs by writing reusable functionsn, and the appropriate graphs for stock data visualization.
+You learn to hasten the process of making graphs by writing reusable functions, and the making graphs for stock data visualization.
 - The project introduces yfinance and how it is used to access market data.
 This is especially useful for finance based data extraction and analysis.
 - The project illustrates the basics of webscraping using requests and Beautiful Soup.